Oliverzhang0314/llm-app-dev-dsa4213/README.md

 ## Key Features

-- **Seamless Resume Parsing**: Empowered by H2O, our system effortlessly parses resumes of diverse formats including:
+- **Seamless Resume Parsing**: Empowered by H2O, our system effortlessly parses resumes of diverse formats including: DOC, DOCX, PDF, HTML and etc.
-- DOC
-- DOCX
-- PDF
-- TXT
-- HTML

 - **LLMs and Prompt Engineering**: We utilize H2O.ai's powerful LLM platform h20eGPT, to analyze and extract meaningful patterns from the HR data.
 These models are trained to predict candidate suitability for specific roles based on historical data and relevant features.